GauravTiwaritp/ReachinBoxAssignment/README.md

 cd ReachinBoxAssignment
 ```

-## how to run-
+## How to run-

-# first add constants.js and .env file in the root directory
+# First add constants.js and .env file in the root directory

-# then run the docker instance for redis
+# Then run the docker instance for redis

 ```bash
 docker run -d --name redis_instance -p 127.0.0.1:6379:6379 redis